 In business since 1557, this boutique has sustained through the centuries because of its notorious traditional souvenirs.
 The shop holds a variety of Bavarian products such as beer steins, carved angels, and figurines.
 Most notably, there are numerous crafts made from pewter - a metal that was extremely popular at the shop's opening because of its ability to be formed into baroque forms.
 Stop by to buy a souvenir from Munich's rich past!

 Founded in 1926, this shop specializes in all types of souvenirs and memorabilia related to the Bavarian metropolis.
-They have a good stock of the sorts of products tourists absolutely love to cherish and treasure, such as hand-painted figurines, pretty music boxes, quaint cuckoo clocks and plenty of exotic beer tankards and glass ornaments.
-Most products are of high quality, and the staff are friendly, and speak very good English.
+They have a unique collection of products such as hand-painted figurines, pretty music boxes, quaint cuckoo clocks and even beer tankards and glass ornaments.

 Nestled in the nerve center of the city, Herrmann Geschenke has been delighting its customers with their traditional wares for more than 50 years.
 The store offers a variety of products, ranging from nutcrackers, cuckoo clocks, porcelain figurines, Erzgebirge Christmas pyramids and wooden figures called Smokers.
 Beer canisters made of glass, clay or porcelain, make for wonderful gift items for friends and family back home.